-17:14-3.1) Registration procedures for small businesses
+12A:10A-3.1 Registration procedures for small businesses

-- (a) Registration procedures established by the Commerce Commission are as follows: - 1.
-Any business which seeks to register as a small business must apply to the Commerce Commission and pay any applicable fees.
+(a) Registration procedures established by the Commerce Commission are as follows:

+1. Any business which seeks to register as a small business must apply to the Commerce Commission and pay a \$100.00 annual registration fee and a \$75.00 certification application fee.
+The \$75.00 certification application fee is pursuant to the period indicated in N.J.A.C.
+12A:11-1.11.
 For these purposes, the Commerce Commission shall prepare a Vendor Registration Form.
-This form shall be available from the Commerce Commission and the State contracting agencies. - 2.
-As part of its application to the Commerce Commission, a business shall reasonably document its principal place of business, independent status, number of employees, and its gross revenue.
-Where available, this documentation should include appropriate forms or reports otherwise submitted to or issued by State and Federal agencies, such as employee reports filed with the New Jersey Department of Labor or certificates of incorporation issued by the New Jersey Department of State. - 3.
-If an applicant fails to complete fully the Vendor Registration Form, registration may be delayed or denied. - 4.
-When an application for registration as a small business is approved by the Commerce Commission, the Commerce Commission will issue the newly registered business an approval notice and add it to the Commerce Commission's small vendors list. - 5.
-If an applicant knowingly supplies incomplete or inaccurate information, the applicant shall be disqualified under these rules and may be subject to other penalties described in N.J.A.C.
-17:13-2.2 (12A:10-2.2). - 6.
-State agencies awarding contracts will utilize these lists in confirming eligibility for set-aside contracts and subcontracts and in reporting progress toward established goals.
+This form shall be available from the Commerce Commission and the State contracting agencies.

+2. As part of its application to the Commerce Commission, a business shall reasonably document its principal place of business, independent status, number of employees, and its gross revenue.
+Where available, this documentation should include appropriate forms or reports otherwise submitted to or issued by State and Federal agencies, such as employee reports filed with the New Jersey Department of Labor or certificates of incorporation issued by the New Jersey Department of State.

-Recodified from 17:14-1.4 and 1.5 and amended by R.1994 d.310, effective January 3, 1995.
+3. If an applicant fails to complete fully the Vendor Registration Form, registration may be delayed or denied.

+4. When an application for registration as a small business is approved by the Commerce Commission, the Commerce Commission will issue the newly registered business an approval notice and add it to the Commerce Commission's small vendors list.

+5. If an applicant knowingly supplies incomplete or inaccurate information, the applicant shall be disgualified under these rules and may be subject to other penalties described in N.J.A.C.
+17:13-2.2 (12A:10-2.2).

+6. State agencies awarding contracts will utilize these lists in confirming eligibility for set-aside contracts and subcontracts and in reporting progress toward established goals.

+See: 25 N.J.R.
+4461(b), 27 N.J.R.
+135(a).
+Amended by R.1995 d.225, effective May 1, 1995.
+See: 27 N.J.R.
+54(a), 27 N.J.R.
+1814(a).

-Amended by R.1997 d.52, effective February 3, 1997.
+Amended by R.1997 d.52. effective February 3, 1997.